autoreduction/autoreduce-documents/projects/sub-projects.md

 * Producing a dynamical plot from the output reduced file
 * Storing the plot in the database
 * Adding that plot to the web application

-## Web application testing
-The web application is a way in which users can monitor and interact with Autoreduction and it is used by support to monitor the system.
-A sub-project is to add automated testing to this part of the system also, with a combination of unit and system tests incorporating the test automation tool Selenium.
-For the more complex use cases, we would want to have a separate machine to run these test less frequently, once per day, as to not interfere with the travis testing pipeline.
-This project would involve the following tasks:
-* Familiarising yourself with Selenium
-* Creating test cases to perform common workflows on the web application
-* Evaluating the best choice for automated testing
-* Setting up an automated testing instance on an external machine to run these tests
-*	Ensuring that the automated testing interfaces with git to get most up to date version of code base
-* Making the tests run on the machine externally accessible

 ## Autoreduction to be cloud compatible
 The autoreduction system currently run on non-cloud enabled hardware, which is not easy to extend and by its nature is not elastic.
 As such, we want to expand the system to be able to run on an expandable system and to deal with increased system load.
 We have started to make progress towards, including creating ansible scripts for automated creation of VMs on STFC/SCD cloud.